 Please contact your PCP's office 24 hours a day if you need urgent care.
 You may be directed to obtain urgent care at a network urgent care center.
 A list of network urgent care centers can be found in the Provider & Pharmacy Directory or on our website at www.wellcare.com/allwellnm.
-If urgent care services are received in your doctor's office, you will pay the office visit co-payment; however, if urgent care center care center care center or walk-in clinic, you will pay the urgent care center co-payment, which may be different.
+If urgent care services are received in your doctor's office, you will pay the office visit co-payment; however, if urgent care services are received at a network urgent care center or walk-in clinic, you will pay the urgent care center co-payment, which may be different.
 See Chapter 4, Medical Benefits Chart (what is covered and what you pay) for the co-payment that applies to services provided in a doctor's office or network urgent care center or walk-in clinic.